How to Grow Taller as an Adult

-In most cases, females are done growing around the age of 15 and males cease around 16 years.
+In most cases, females are done growing around the age of 15 and males around 16 years.

 If a person did not receive proper nutrition as a child and still has open growth plates, it is possible that he or she can grow taller as an adult with the right nutrition.